-The University of Mississippi is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificates and baccalaureate, master's, specialist and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, call 404-679-4500, or visit online at www.sacscoc.org for questions about the accreditation.
+about the accreditation • 33 hours of coursework beyond the M.F.A. (additional courses may be required by the Graduate Admission Committee on an individual basis) The University of Mississippi is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificates and baccalaureate, master's, specialist, - · 21 hours of dissertation credit - · Successful completion of an Advanced Candidacy/Area Examination and doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, call 404-679-4500, or visit online at www.sacscoc.org for questions Friday, July 12, 2024 at 4:10:31 am CDT